What is Renters Insurance?

 Before you get a policy, you should be aware that renters insurance does have some coverage gaps.

-Additionally, damage or destruction caused by bed bugs, termites, rodents, and other creatures is not covered, since pest control is thought of as the responsibility of the homeowner/renter, and not the insurance company.
+Additionally, damage or destruction caused by bed bugs, termites, rodents, and other creatures is usually not covered, since pest control is considered the occupant’s responsibility (Insurance Information Institute).

 Shopping for Renters Insurance